Fariz Mammadov

 Fariz Mammadov (Fariz Məmmədov) (born April 15, 1980 Aghdam, USSR) is an Azerbaijani professional boxer and current European welterweight champion with the World Boxing Organization.

+In 2016, Fariz became the WBO and WBF world champion, defeating an opponent from Uganda by knockout in the 12th round.

 Professional career

 On 4 June 2014, he gained the European welterweight title in the WBO after knocking out Matthias Pelk of Germany.

 Professional record

 Personal life

-Aside from the sport, he served 7 years in prison on various assault charges.
 He has been practicing Islam since he was around the age of 25.